Mdaniels-ENG/WarehouseWreckage/README.md

 # Warehouse Wreckage
-A simple game created as part of the Udemy course "Unreal Engine 5 C++ Developer: Learn C++ & Make Video Games" from GameDev.tv Team.
+A simple FPS game created as part of the Udemy course "Unreal Engine 5 C++ Developer: Learn C++ & Make Video Games" from GameDev.tv Team.

 ## Project Setup
 The game was created with the following specifications: